Pylyp Orlyk's March on the Right-bank Ukraine: Betrayal by the Tatars

 Three days of the siege (March 25–27) resulted in nothing.
-The discontent of the Tatars was growing - the young and inexperienced sultan could not restrain the horde, who was demanding permission to take yasir.
+The discontent of the Tatars was growing — the young and inexperienced sultan could not restrain the horde, who was demanding permission to take yasir.
 The dissatisfaction of the Tatars on one hand was amplified by the lack of provisions for people and horses, and on the other — by the approach of spring, melting snow and flooding of rivers, which nullified the mobility of Tatar troops in the event of Moscow army's attack.

 Seeing no progress in storming the fortress, the Tatar army withdrew, spreading its troops almost to the Dnieper river, and moved south to the Bug river, taking yasir and destroying settlements.
 Orlyk rushed after them, begging the sultan to return or give him at least 10,000 Tatars to continue the war, but received a refusal.

 The Tatars' betrayal had catastrophic consequences for the whole campaign: the Right-bank Cossacks, who joined Orlyk, learned that Tatars were plundering villages and towns and taking people as prisoners so they rushed to save their loved ones.
 The army was getting smaller by the hour.

 The Retreat of Orlyk's Army

 As a result of the catastrophic decrease of the army numbers, the siege of Bila Tserkva had to be stopped, and the remnants of the army were withdrawn to Fastiv.
-The Poles then went in the direction of Polissya, and Pylyp Orlyk with 3 thousand soldiers returned to Tighina — the starting point of the campaign.
+The Poles then went in the direction of Polissya, and Pylyp Orlyk with 3 thousand soldiers returned to Bendery — the starting point of the campaign.

 Prince M. Golitsyn's Moscow division, advancing from Kyiv through Trypillia to Bila Tserkva, did not arrive in time to take part in the events.
 Only Volkonsky's unit was able to fight off a large number of prisoners from some Tatar detachment.

 Consequences

 The failure of the campaign had severe consequences for Orlyk himself and for the Ukrainian-Swedish vector he pursued.
 The hetman's reputation among the population of Right-bank Ukraine was destroyed by Tatars' actions, and the hopes for support from the Left Bank and Slobozhanshchyna were also lost due to the planned Tatar raid that started in January.

-The hetman tried to heal the wounds inflicted by the Tatars on the Right Bank of Ukraine - he asked the Turkish sultan to return captured Ukrainians, which was ordered to do.
+The hetman tried to heal the wounds inflicted by the Tatars on the Right Bank of Ukraine — he asked the Turkish sultan to return captured Ukrainians, which was ordered to do.

-As early as spring of 1711, the Moscow army led by Boris Sheremetyev started the movement towards the area between Dniester and Prut rivers, thus beginning the Prut campaign of 1711.
+As early as spring of 1711, the Moscow army led by Boris Sheremetev started the movement towards the area between Dniester and Prut rivers, thus beginning the Prut campaign of 1711.
 Pylyp Orlyk and Zaporozhian Cossacks also took part in the Prut campaign in summer of 1711 on the Turkish side.